mahmad2504/mapt/README.md

 Add/Update debian/ubuntu repositories in suites.json file and make sure that it is syntactically correct (u can use any online json parser to verify json data) for example https://jsonlint.com/

-Respositories are listed as array of json objects where ach object represents a single repository which will be scanned Respository json objcts has following attributes
+Respositories are listed as array of json objects where ach object represents a single repository which will be scanned (See suites.json file which is provded as sample)
+Respository json objcts has following attributes

-"url" : "http://de.archive.ubuntu.com/ubuntu/"    - Public url to the respository
+. "url" : "http://de.archive.ubuntu.com/ubuntu/"    - Public url to the respository
-"distribution" : "trusty"                         - Distrbution Name
+. "distribution" : "trusty"                         - Distrbution Name
-"components" : ["main"],                          - components to include like main, contrib, non-free "sources" : true,                                 - true means you are interested in source packages too (deb-src) "arch" : [ "i386", "amd64" ]                      - Architecture in which you are interested "skip" : true                                     - If true, this entry will be skipped by the tool
+. "components" : ["main"],                          - components to include like main, contrib, non-free . "sources" : true,                                 - true means you are interested in source packages too (deb-src) . "arch" : [ "i386", "amd64" ]                      - Architecture in which you are interested
+. skip" : true                                     - If true, this entry will be skipped by the tool